Rumsfeld supports president on intelligence reform

 "Those soldiers whose lives depend on that lifeline, when it has the prospect of taking that away, adding to confusion and maybe translating into combat casualties -- that's not good for the country," said Hunter, whose son fought in the Iraq war.

-Although supporters of the bill insist that the creation of the new national intelligence director will not compromise military operations, Hunter's position was backed up by Gen. Richard Myers, chairman of the Joint Chiefs of Staff, who sent a letter to lawmakers several weeks ago urging them to let the Pentagon keep much of its current control over intelligence matters.
+Richard Myers, chairman of the Joint Chiefs of Staff, sent a letter to lawmakers several weeks ago urging them to let the Pentagon keep much of its current control over intelligence matters.

 Senate Intelligence Committee Chairman Pat Roberts said the objections to the changes were a battle over turf, and he insisted that the bill would do nothing to disadvantage troops.